elateifsara/MLxDays/README.md

 **C/c**:
 Perhaps trying other models will give a better result like : CatBoost, XGBoost and some other models.
 I am not going to be trying more because I want to explore the solution that I got the best score and learn from it.

+## Day 11 & 12
+While preparing for my talk for IWD2020 organized by my community WTM Casablanca, I read and discovered about how to explain ML predictions to gain user's trust.
+Check the Ml explainability + trust.md file for more information on what I learned.